 One of these agreements was with Baker Brothers Investments, L.P., Baker Brothers Investments II, L.P., Baker Biotech Fund I, L.P., Baker Biotech Fund II, L.P., Baker Biotech Fund III, L.P., Baker Biotech Fund III (Z), L.P., Baker/Tisch Investments, L.P., and 14159, L.P., or the Baker investors, for a total of 1,454,545 shares.
 As part of this agreement, the Company has granted the Baker investors the right to appoint a member to its board of directors effective as of the closing of the offering, or for a period of twelve months following the closing.
-The Baker investors have not exercised this right
+The Baker investors exercised this right in October 2005 and selected Stephen R. Biggar, M.D., Ph.D. to be appointed to our board effective October 3, 2005.

-The Company also issued an additional 41,140 shares during the three months ended March 31, 2005 as a result of exercises related to the Company's stock option plan and employee stock purchase plan.
+In addition to the 4,350,000 shares issued in the registered direct offering in February 2005, the Company has also issued an additional 256,294 shares during the nine months ended September 30, 2005 as a result of exercises related to the Company's stock option plan and employee stock purchase plan, of which 215,154 were issued during the three months ended September 30, 2005.